davfive/obsidian-jtab/README.md

   The width of jTab renderings are as long as you make the jTab.
 It's up to you to break long jTab across multiple lines.

 * _What about chordonly and tabonly classes mentioned on the jTab site?_
   The jTab library auto-detects if there are chords and/or tabs when rendereing jTab.
-On the examples page it mentions using chordonly and tabonly classes.
-They have no effect on the generated tab.
-They are only there to adust the height of the surrounding div to match the height of the generaged svg.
+The chordonly and tabonly classes mentioned on the samples page do not affect the rendered image.
+They are a legacy helper class when the rendered image's enclosing div/parent couldn't properly auto-adjust for the height of the image.
 With modern broswers these classes no longer needed.

 #### Rendered jTab Examples